Lead the Way

 - You provide clear expectations for success

-- You define what “done” looks like
+- You define what your vision looks like and means

 - You take responsibility when you realize you weren’t clear on expectations or a team delivers something that didn’t meet expectations.
-Then immediately engage with the team to look for ways to improve future performance
+Then, immediately engage with the team to look for ways to improve future performance

 - You see your team engaged, and providing valuable insights into the process and outcomes you work toward

 There are some critical behaviors to avoid at all costs.
 Part of leading the way is certainly leading from the front.
 We can’t avoid setting expectations and then become highly critical of the outcome.
-That behavior is more resembles critics with no skin in the game and must be avoided as it is a serious failure on the part of a leader.
-Some examples of this are:
+That behavior more resembles critics with no skin in the game and must be avoided as it is a serious failure on the part of a leader.
+Some examples of this behavior include:

-- With little to no involvement in the planning, expectation setting or execution of a project, taking credit for the work of your team
+- With little to no involvement in the planning, expectation setting, or execution of a project, taking credit for the work of your team

 - Passing the blame to others when something doesn’t go as planned